T. Lux Feininger

 Modus Operandi, Using the Website

-This Catalogue Raisonné is published online at www.Art-Archives.net; it documents all works created by T. Lux Feininger: Paintings, Drawings (original works on paper), Photography, Graphics, Sculpture and Studies.
+This catalog raisonné is published online on the platform www.Kunst-Archive.net and documents all works of art created by T. Lux Feininger: Painting, Photography, Drawing (original works on paper), Sculpture/Objects and Studies (drawing).

-The catalogue contains several chapters.
-It opens with the biography of the artist: VITA, followed by the chapters WORKS, EXHIBITIONS, LITERATURE, COLLECTIONS, TEXTS, METHOD.
+It is divided into several chapters.
+These begin with the artist's biography, which is displayed first: VITA, followed by WORKS, EXHIBITIONS, LITERATURE, COLLECTIONS, TEXTS, METHOD.

-Under ARTWORKS, you also access your own Bookmarks.
+Under ARTWORKS, you also access your own „Bookmarks“ and works “Destroyed”.

 The sequence can be displayed by TITLE, DATING or MEDIA.